 Academic fee waivers cannot be granted for hardship factors.

-Service, civic, or fraternal organizations, such as Scouting, Rotary, and Elks, do not quality for an academic fee waiver unless the group meets the criteria above.
+Service, civic, or fraternal organizations, such as Scouting, Rotary, and Elks, do not qualify for an academic fee waiver unless the group meets the criteria below.

 "Blanket" academic fee waivers for all national parks are not issued or accepted.
 Groups must submit separate requests to individual parks for approval.
 A list of parks and contact addresses is at www.nps.gov